mehulagg/gitlab/doc/ci/yaml/README.md

 can't clone a specific commit SHA.
 If there are multiple jobs in the queue, or you're retrying an old job, the commit to be tested must be within the Git history that is cloned.
-Setting too small a value for `GIT_DEPTH` can make it impossible to run these old commits. `unresolved reference` is displayed in job logs.
+Setting too small a value for `GIT_DEPTH` can make it impossible to run these old commits and `unresolved reference` is displayed in job logs.
 You should then reconsider changing `GIT_DEPTH` to a higher value.

 Jobs that rely on `git describe` may not work correctly when `GIT_DEPTH` is